 - f) If Wintec cancels a programme, applicable students will receive a full refund. - g) If a student currently enrolled in a programme has a subsequent visa renewal declined, and in the opinion of Immigration New Zealand, the decline is not on the basis that the student submitted fraudulent documents or provided false or misleading information, the balance of course fees will be refunded, agent fees (if applicable) and the approved administration fee will be deducted once the student has returned home and notified SEIC by providing a copy of their stamped passport and boarding card as proof, or obtained an appropriate visa (if the student is in New Zealand). - h) If the international student's visa renewal submission is beyond the expiration date (i.e. Section 61 of the NZ Immigration Act 2009) and the student cannot obtain an Interim visa, the international student will not be able to attend classes because of their unlawful status.
 The student will need to notify SEIC immediately who will assist.
-A refund of fees will not be issued. - If an international student wishes to withdraw their application, and the withdrawal form is received by the SEIC before two weeks prior to the programme start date, a refund of tuition fees less agent fees (if applicable) and the approved administration fee will be deducted.
+A refund of fees will not be issued. - i) If an international student wishes to withdraw their application, and the withdrawal form is received by the SEIC before two weeks prior to the programme start date, a refund of tuition fees less agent fees (if applicable) and the approved administration fee will be deducted.
 Students must provide a copy of the arrival stamp in their passport and boarding card as evidence that they have returned to their country of residence, this will be required by SEIC prior to processing the refund.
 Refunds will be paid in NZ\$, with proof of identification to a bank account in their home country to whoever paid the student fees.
 SEIC will inform Immigration New Zealand (INZ) that the student has terminated their studies.
 If the student is in New Zealand, evidence of a valid appropriate visa is required to be provided to SEIC. - j) In cases of medical, compassionate or other special circumstances such as serious illness, the student can apply for a fee refund and must do so within 1 month of the last recorded day of attendance of the programme (any extension to this timeframe is at the discretion of the International Director).
 SEIC will present the refund which must be supported by the appropriate documentation e.g. fees receipt and offer-ofplace letter or medical certificate to the International Director. - k) Students must provide Wintec with full and honest information.
 This might include health, behaviour or academic issues.
-Wintec reserves the right to terminate enrolment for any non-disclosure of issues at the time of enrolment. - I) An international student who gains New Zealand residency will not receive a refund of fees for the semester in which residency is granted.
-If they are in a semester-based programme, they will be treated as a New Zealand resident for the following semester(s) and entitled to a refund of fees over and above any domestic fees, agent fees (if applicable) and the approved administration fee will be deducted.
+Wintec reserves the right to terminate enrolment for any non-disclosure of issues at the time of enrolment.